cea-hpc/modules/MIGRATING.rst

 working directory are tracked.
 The following shells are supported: *sh*, *dash*, *csh*, *tcsh*, *bash*, *ksh*, *ksh93*, *zsh* and *fish*.

-``sh-to-mod`` acts as a full replacement for the standalone ``createmodule.sh`` and ``createmodule.py`` scripts.
+:subcmd:`sh-to-mod` acts as a full replacement for the standalone :command:`createmodule.sh` and :command:`createmodule.py` scripts.
 However those two scripts are currently still provided for compatibility purpose.

 source-sh modulefile command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``source-sh`` modulefile command is introduced to source environment changes done by the evaluation of a shell script passed as argument.
-With newly introduced ``sh-to-mod`` sub-command resulting environment changes done by script are output as modulefile commands. ``source-sh`` applies those modulefile commands as if they were directly written in loading modulefile.
+The :mfcmd:`source-sh` modulefile command is introduced to source environment changes done by the evaluation of a shell script passed as argument.
+With newly introduced :subcmd:`sh-to-mod` sub-command resulting environment changes done by script are output as modulefile commands. :mfcmd:`source-sh` applies those modulefile commands as if they were directly written in loading modulefile.

-``source-sh`` is useful for software providing a shell script for their enablement.
-If you want to enable such software with ``module`` yet using shell script provided by software for this task, just write a modulefile using ``source-sh`` command to call the shell script.
+:mfcmd:`source-sh` is useful for software providing a shell script for their enablement.
+If you want to enable such software with :command:`module` yet using shell script provided by software for this task, just write a modulefile using :mfcmd:`source-sh` command to call the shell script.

-Keeping the same example used to describe ``sh-to-mod`` sub-command: *foo* software provides a ``foo-setup.sh`` script for its activation.
+Keeping the same example used to describe :subcmd:`sh-to-mod` sub-command:
+*foo* software provides a ``foo-setup.sh`` script for its activation.
 Create a modulefile ``foo/1.2`` that calls this script::

     $ cat /path/to/modulefiles/foo/1.2